-- y) The Mayor's Police and Crime Plan 2021-2024 was launched on 10 March 2022, and sets out the strategic vision for policing, community safety and joint working with the wider criminal justice system across West Yorkshire over a three-year period.
-In doing so they had regard to the Strategic Policing Requirement and the West Yorkshire Police Strategic Assessment, and the Plan was developed in close consultation with the public of West Yorkshire as well as a wide range of key stakeholders and partners. - z) The Police and Crime Plan puts the safety of women and girls at its centre.
+v) The Police and Crime Plan puts the safety of women and girls at its centre.
 Substantial on-line and social media engagement has been generated during the development of the Plan.
 During 2021 the Mayor's public survey attracted 2,433 responses, 950 people were spoken to face-to-face, a call for evidence on the safety of women and girls was launched and extensive partner consultation took place, supplemented by a detailed needs assessment, to inform the Mayor's first Police and Crime Plan.
+Engagement with members of the public and partners has continued and the Mayor's Safety of Women and Girls Strategy was launched in November 2022 at the Mayor's second VCSE (Voluntary, Community and Social Enterprise) conference which brough together 110 people from a range of partner organisations.